Existence and Cardinality of $k$-Normal Elements in Finite Fields: Existence of -Normal Elements

 If $m \nmid q^m-1$, then $d<m$.
 Assume that for some $k \in \{0, 1, 2, \ldots, m-1\}$, no $k$-normal element exists in $\fqm$.
 It is known that $x^m -1$ has the following factorization over $\fq$: where $Q_t(x)$ denotes the $t^{th}$ cyclotomic polynomial, and is known to have coefficients in $\fq$ \cite[Theorem 2.45]{lidl1997finite}.
 Write where the last step follows from the fact that $d \mid q^m-1$, so as in the first case, $x^d-1$ splits in $\fqm$.
-Now, let $b$ be the largest prime dividing $m$ but not $q^m-1$ (such a $b$ exists because we have assumed that $m \nmid q^m-1$).
+Now, let $b$ be the largest prime dividing $m$ but not $q^m-1$ (such a prime exists by Proposition \ref{numth}).
 Then $Q_b(x)$ figures in the latter product of the above equation.
-Since no $k$-normal elements exist in $\fqm$, $m-k$ must be greater than the number $d$ of linear factors, and it must be impossible to combine the factors of degree greater than 1, in particular, $Q_b(x)$, with the linear factors to obtain a factor of degree $m-k$.
-Mathematically, Rearranging, we get
+Since no $k$-normal element exists in $\fqm$, $m-k$ must be greater than the number $d$ of linear factors, and it must be impossible to combine the factors of degree greater than 1, in particular, $Q_b(x)$, with the linear factors to obtain a factor of degree $m-k$.
+Mathematically, we get, after minor rearrangement,

 Now, since $b$ is a prime dividing $m$ but not $q-1$, $b$ must divide $\frac{m}{d}$.
 In particular, $b \leq \frac{m}{d}$.
 From the hypothesis $\sqrt{m}< d$, we get $b \leq \frac{m}{d} < d$, and so where the last step follows from Eq. \eqref{cond1}.
 We now immediately note that the former condition in Eq. \eqref{cond2} is incompatible with Eq. \eqref{finalcondn}, and so it cannot hold.
 Therefore, the latter condition of Eq. \eqref{cond2} must be satisfied, i.e. we must have for $k$ such that $k$-normal elements do not exist.
 Hence, we conclude that for all $k \geq m - d - b + 1$, $k$-normal elements exist in $\fqm$, as required.